Aircloak/aircloak/README.md

 $ router/container.sh console
 ```

-If everything is fine, you should be able to access the web via `frontend.air-local:8201` (8200 for https).
+If everything is fine, you should be able to access the web via https://frontend.air-local:8200.

 ### Running the system on CoreOS (experimental)